ModelarData/Telegraf-Output-Apache-Arrow-Flight/README.md

     ## Port to connect to.
     port = "9999"

     ## Name of the table to store the metrics in.
     table = "data"
 ```

-## Known issues and limitations
+## License

-* This plugin is not compatible with the Rust implementation of Apache Arrow Flight, because a [bug](https://github.com/apache/arrow-rs/issues/2445) is present in the Rust implementation of Apache Arrow Flight where the schema is not serialized properly.
+The Apache Arrow Flight Telegraf Output Plugin is licensed under version 2.0 of the Apache License and a copy of the license is bundled with the program.